lidgnulinux/hyprland-build-LFS/README.md

 ## What are these ?

 These are Hyprland build recipe and its dependencies.
 These are ported from alpine's APKBUILDs to qi's recipes.
+I also use some slackbuild scripts.

 ## Build order.